YorkisYY/Breeze-Mental-Health-System/readme.md

-Second commit
+## Second Commit
 ----------
-York Tseng:
+**York Tseng:**

-//1.remove the gui file as we don't want to use it
+- 1. Removed the GUI file as we don't want to use it.
-//2.basic functionality of the program was created in user and the entry logic of main functionality
+- 2. Created the basic functionality of the program in `user` and implemented the entry logic in the main functionality.
-//3.after my test the table can be created and the data can be inserted into the table
+- 3. After testing, the table can be created and data can be inserted into the table.
-//4.the program can be run by the username and password can be compared with the data with csv file
+- 4. The program can run, allowing the username and password to be compared with data in the CSV file.

-2024.11.14.1:04
+**Date:** 2024.11.14.1:04

-First commit
+## First commit
 ----------
-York Tseng:
+**York Tseng:**

-//Create the project on GitHub.
+- 1. Create the project on GitHub.
 Commit the starter code from moodle.

-2024.11.11 1:06
+**Date:**2024.11.11 1:06